 What to Expect:

-We put you in a band with four or five other people.
-You bring whatever instruments you have, or play instruments we provide, like harmonium, cajon, djembe or finger cymbals.
-If you don’t know how to play an instrument, we teach you.
+Participants are organized into small ensembles.
+You bring whatever instruments you have, or play instruments we provide, like harmonium, cajon, mridanga, or finger cymbals.
+If you don’t know how to play an instrument, we can teach you, but it is understood that the most important instruments are human voices and hands.
 Simple, interlocking parts combine to produce surprisingly sophisticated music.
 No previous musical experience is necessary.

 The emphasis is on improvisation, writing and performing original compositions.
 Advanced rhythmic techniques, arrangements and methods of organizing, inspiring and leading a group are also explored.
 It’s preferable to have completed at least one previous Flight School at the Introductory Level, be able to play a musical instrument with practiced ability, or be actively participating in some form of ensemble or community music practice.